PyO3/pyo3/guide/src/parallelism.md

 }
 ```

-To enable parallel execution of this function, the [`Python::allow_threads`] method can be used to temporarily release the GIL, thus allowing other Python threads to run.
-We then have a function exposed to the Python runtime which calls `search_sequential` inside a closure passed to [`Python::allow_threads`] to enable true parallelism:
+To enable parallel execution of this function, the [`Python::detach`] method can be used to temporarily release the GIL, thus allowing other Python threads to run.
+We then have a function exposed to the Python runtime which calls `search_sequential` inside a closure passed to [`Python::detach`] to enable true parallelism:
 ```rust,no_run
 # #![allow(dead_code)]
 # use pyo3::prelude::*;